Make the European e-Justice Portal a one-stop shop for information on European justice issues and cross-border electronic services

 Target date: 2016

 Status: Completed.
 The initiative, as proposed by the Commission in the Action Plan, has been achieved.
 This does not however, mean that the action is fully implemented across the EU.
+Furthermore, the e-Justice Portal is a constantly evolving platform, which is gradually being enriched with new information resources and interactive services.

 More info (website): https://e-justice.europa.eu/home.do?plang=en&action=home